-This subchapter limits NO_X emissions from new fuel-burning equipment with a rated heat input greater than or equal to 50 MMBTUH.
-There is no fuel-burning equipment at the facility that individually exceeds the 50 MMBTUH heat input rate.
+This subchapter limits NO_X emissions from new fuel-burning equipment with rated heat input greater than or equal to 50 MMBTUH to emissions of 0.2 lb of NO_X per MMBTU.
+There is no fuel-burning equipment at the pump station.